jakartaee/jaf-api/README.md

 [![Jakarta Staging (Snapshots)](https://img.shields.io/nexus/s/https/jakarta.oss.sonatype.org/jakarta.activation/jakarta.activation-api.svg)](https://jakarta.oss.sonatype.org/content/repositories/staging/jakarta/activation/jakarta.activation-api/)

-Jakarta Activation lets you take advantage of standard services to: determine the type of an arbitrary piece of data; encapsulate access to it; discover the operations available on it; and instantiate the appropriate bean to perform the operation(s).
+Jakarta Activation lets you take advantage of standard services to: determine the type of arbitrary piece of data; encapsulate access to it; discover the operations available on it; and instantiate the appropriate bean to perform the operation(s).

+**IMPORTANT:** Implementation of the Jakarta Activation API, aka JakartaActivation (formerly JavaActivation), is no longer part of this repository.
+As part of breaking tight integration between Jakarta Activation API and the implementation, implementation sources were moved to the new project - [Eclipse Angus](https://github.com/eclipse-ee4j/angus-activation) - and further development continues there.
+[Eclipse Angus](https://github.com/eclipse-ee4j/angus-activation) is direct accessor of JavaActivation/JakartaActivation.

 See the
 [Jakarta Activation web site](https://eclipse-ee4j.github.io/jaf/).